Vera Rufenacht, 90; service later

 She was predeceased by her parents and two brothers, Malcolm C. Odham and Wayne D. Odum.

 She was baptized at Piney Grove Baptist Church in Swansboro and transferred membership to Salem Mennonite Church and later to First Presbyterian Church and was active in all three organizations.
-She was very involved in her children's activities, was a Red Cross volunteer, enjoyed cooking seafood, baking, especially custard pumpkin pies, teaching bible school, bird watching, traveling and gardening and was a consummate stock investor.
+She was very involved in her children’s activities, was a American Red Cross volunteer, enjoyed cooking seafood, baking, especially custard pumpkin pies, teaching Bible school, birdwatching, traveling and gardening and was a consummate stock investor.

 She was an original volunteer in the Harvard Medical School Nurses’ Health Study that led to many new medical findings.
 She had an abiding dislike of germs, house dirt and copperhead snakes.
 She spent much of her married life in Waldron, Mich., and later she and Duane retired to Coldwater Lake.
 They developed an interest in nut growing and spent many days tending 10 acres of walnut trees.